Roger Goodell vows action on NFL minority hiring, says nothing is ‘off the table’

 The NFL initially reacted to Flores’s lawsuit by issuing a written statement calling Flores’s allegations without merit.
 Goodell said Wednesday that he had discussed that response with other league officials.

-“The initial reaction was regarding the legal claims themselves and not really what we would say the experiences [were] of what coach Flores was going through,” Goodell said.
+“The initial reaction was regarding the legal claims themselves and not really what we would say the experiences [were] of what Coach Flores was going through,” Goodell said.
 “And that’s what I’m more interested in.
 I put the legal claims and the legal process to the side.
 That’ll be handled by lawyers.
 To me, it’s more important for us to sort of listen to [Flores], understand what he and other coaches are going through, what our clubs are going through … and also, again, reevaluate everything we’re doing.”

 Flores also accused Dolphins owner Stephen Ross of offering him $100,000 per loss during the 2019 season in a failed bid to secure the top overall selection in the NFL draft.
 The league has said it will investigate those allegations, which were denied by Ross and the Dolphins.